 However, it’s a little on the small side for most peoples’ needs.

-Screen tents offer some shade and UV protection, but its rays can still reach you—especially on sweltering days.
+Screen tents offer some sun protection, but the sun’s UV rays can still reach you—especially on sweltering days.

-You can most definitely get a sunburn through a screen tent—you can even get one through thin regular tents.
+You can most definitely get a sunburn through screen tents—you can even get one through the thin fabric of regular tents.
 Always wear sunscreen and sun hats if you wish to protect your face further.
-A screen tent may make you feel cooler, but it’s not your saving grace from sun-related ailments.
+Screen tents may make you feel cooler, but it’s not your saving grace from sun-related ailments.

 The YDYL Screen House is the best instant screen house of this group.
 The screen tent is tall and wide, highly versatile, great for cooking and hanging out in alike.
 It’s relatively portable on a calm day, but on a windy one you’ll need to stake it in—don’t forget to replace those stakes with long, sturdy metal ones.

 If you’d rather a rounded tent you can use while camping as well as at home, the next best screen tent is the Alvantor Screen House.
 It’s a wonderful, round shape, doesn’t blow over easily and it can sit on top of furniture and hot tubs with no issues.
 All around a high versatile instant screen house.